xamidev/pyflightplanner/README.md

 # PyFlightPlanner

-A python simple VFR flight planner
+A python simple VFR flight planner to make the task easier Work in progress

-WIP
 ### Usage

+`pip install -r requirements.txt`
 `python main.py`

 ### Data needed to plan a flight